paazmaya/grunt-sass2css/README.md

 ## Release History

+  - Travis in now used to test only with Node.js version 10.
 * `v0.5.0` (2020-05-28)
   - Minimum Node.js version lifted from `8.1.11` to `10.13.0`
   - Use Grunt.js minimum of `v1.1.0`